-- Additional living expenses (ALE), also known as loss of use coverage, helps cover food and temporary living expenses when you are displaced due to a covered peril.
-Covered expenses could include hotel, restaurant and laundry expenses.
+- Additional living expenses (ALE): Also known as loss of use coverage, this helps cover extra temporary living expenses when you are displaced due to a covered peril.
+Covered expenses may include hotel stays, pet care, restaurant meals and laundry expenses.

 Types of home insurance policies

 There are several types of home insurance policies available, including:

 - HO-1 policies: These provide bare-bones coverage for a home for perils such as fire, theft and vandalism.
 This kind of policy only covers specifically named perils and excludes liability coverage.

-- HO-2 policies provide slightly more coverage than HO-1 policies and include some liability protection.
+- HO-2 policies: These provide slightly more coverage than HO-1 policies and include some liability protection.
 HO-2 policies will cover detached structures, personal belongings and additional living expenses, but only from perils named in the policy.

-- HO-3 policies are the most common homeowners insurance policy type and include all the basic coverage types.
+- HO-3 policies: These are the most common homeowners insurance policy type and include all the basic coverage types.
 The key difference between HO-3 and HO-2 policies is that an HO-3 policy covers the physical structure of your home from open perils or any that are not explicitly excluded from your policy.

-- HO-5 policies are the most robust homeowners insurance policies available and cover open perils for both your dwelling and personal property.
+- HO-5 policies: These are the most robust homeowners insurance policies available and cover open perils for both your dwelling and personal property.
 Coverage for open perils means any peril not specifically excluded.
 Your insurance company will provide a list of perils that are not covered, such as damage due to neglect.